 The Redevelopment Communities® (RRC) process consists of several interconnected steps which are undertaken at a community's own pace.
 Learn more about each step below.
 For questions on the process, contact the RRC Planner for your region or your Community Assistance Team (CATeam) Specialist.

-Formal engagement indicates your community's desire to work toward certification by officially establishing contact with the RRC team and beginning to access customized guidance.
+Formal engagement indicates your community's desire to work toward RRC Essentials or Certification by officially establishing contact with the RRC team and beginning to access customized guidance.
 Engagement consists of the following steps:

 Pass a Resolution of Intent—The community’s governing body must pass a Resolution of Intent outlining the value the community sees in engaging in the process.
 Check out an example.

 Reach out to your RRC Planner, notify them of your intended engagement in RRC, and attach the Resolution of Intent in the outreach email.
-Your RRC Planner will create a Trello Self-Evaluation Board for your community and will invite you to join.
-Trello is an online project management software which allows communities, RRC, and other partners to collaborate on aligning with the best practices.
-Check out www.miplace.org/trello for more details.
+Your RRC Planner will review training records and get the community formally engaged in RRC.

 2. Set Up for Success

 3. Baseline Evaluation

 After formal engagement, communities will be placed in their RRC planner’s pipeline.
 Each community is evaluated in the order of their formal engagement date.
-While awaiting formal evaluation, communities should begin to update the plans, policies and procedures identified in their self-evaluation that do not meet best practices criteria.
-The formal evaluation process is conducted by the RRC team through stakeholder interviews, meeting observations and data analysis.
+While awaiting formal evaluation, communities should begin to update the plans, policies, and procedures identified during their onboarding session that do not meet best practices criteria.

-- Resolution to Proceed: The RRC Baseline Evaluation has been completed and is presented to the communities governing body.
-The governing body is asked to accept the report and the recommendations and pass a resolution to proceed with the RRC program.
+- Resolution to Proceed: Once the RRC Baseline Evaluation has been completed and is presented to the communities governing body.
+The governing body is asked whether it would like to accept the report and the recommendations.
+If it does, it must pass a resolution to proceed with the RRC program.
 This should be done within 30 days of the community receiving the RRC Baseline Evaluation.
-The Resolution to Proceed should be added to the community’s Trello board.
 Visit the RRC Library to see examples of the Resolution to Proceed (near the bottom of the page).

 4. Incorporate Missing RRC Best Practices